 11. TERM AND TERMINATION.

 11.1 Term.
 This Agreement shall commence on the date Customer (or an authorized representative on its behalf) accepts the terms to this Agreement in completion of his or her purchase of eVisit’s services (the “Effective Date”) and shall continue until terminated.
-Unless otherwise specified in the applicable Order Form, each term set forth in a Subscription Term will (i) begin on the start date set forth on the applicable Order Form, (ii) remain in effect for a minimum period of twelve (12) months, and (iii) after the initial Subscription Term, automatically renew as set forth in Section 4 above.
+Unless otherwise specified in the applicable Order Form, each term set forth in a Subscription Term will (i) begin on the start date set forth on the applicable Order Form, (ii) remain in effect for a minimum period of twelve (12) months, and (iii) after the initial Subscription Term, automatically renew as set forth in Section 11.2 below.
 While Customer has no right to use the Services after the end of the Term, if Customer does so, Customer will remain bound by the terms and conditions of this Agreement and shall be obligated to pay for such Services at eVisit’s then-current rates for so long as the Services are used by Customer. eVisit shall provide Services to Customer after the end of the Term at eVisit’s sole discretion and eVisit shall be entitled to terminate provision of the Services at will, such termination to be effective immediately upon notice to Customer.

 (a) For Cause.
 This Agreement may be earlier terminated by either party (i) if the other party breaches a provision of this Agreement and fails to cure such breach within thirty (30) days (ten (10) days in the case of non-payment) after receiving written notice of such breach from the non-breaching party; or (ii) immediately if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.